hikeventures/hikeventures.github.io/_posts/shows/2017-04-25-Best-Houdini-Jackets.markdown

   - Houdini
 layout: post
 ---
-On the ISPO we had the chance to talk with Houdini about the best fleece jackets in their collection - the Power Houdi and Wooler Houdi.
+On the ISPO we had the chance to talk with Houdini about some of their best fleece jackets in their collection - the Power Houdi and Wooler Houdi.

 ---